Gana Misra

 By the time the January 2026 deadline passes, Nigeria's capital market will be fundamentally different.
 The SEC has made it clear that 2026 will see intensified enforcement.
 Emomotimi Agama, the Director-General of SEC, emphasized that the Commission will act "firmly and impartially" to address market abuse, insider dealing, and fraudulent schemes.

-This isn't just regulatory posturing.
+This is a substantive shift in enforcement capability.
 The Commission now has the legal tools, the expanded mandate, and the political backing to reshape the market.
-Operators who adapt will thrive in a more transparent, efficient market.
-Those who resist or ignore the changes risk being left behind—or worse, facing severe penalties.
+A KPMG 2024 report on African capital markets regulation noted that Nigeria's ISA 2025 represents one of the most comprehensive regulatory overhauls in sub-Saharan Africa's capital markets history.
+Operators who adapt will be positioned to benefit from a more transparent, efficient market.
+Those who resist or ignore the changes risk facing severe penalties under the expanded enforcement provisions.